 She is also a Director of the NIH-PREP program

-Amanda Jamieson is a trainer in the Molecular Cell Biochemistry (MCB), Pathobiology and Biomedical Engineering (BME) graduate programs.
+She is also a trainer in the Molecular Cell Biochemistry (MCB), the Therapeutic Sciences, Computational Biology, and the Biomedical Engineering (BME) graduate programs.
 Interested students should apply to one of these programs:

 Interested post-doctoral applicants please apply directly.